nnextdb/pynnext/README.md

 ## Documentation

-All NNext Server and Client documentation, including pynext integration articles and helpful recipes, can be found at:
+All NNext Server and Client documentation, including pynnext integration articles and helpful recipes, can be found at:
 <br/>

 🚧 WIP 🚧<br>